 The tricky part about factor rates is that they can make loans look less expensive than interest rates; however, as you are asked to pay the equivalent of an “interest rate” up front, these type of loans can ultimately be more expensive and there is no available benefit for paying the loan off early.

 Other Loan Fees

-There are a few other fees that can show up at the culmination of the loan process, which we’ll explain a few below.
+There are a few other fees that can show up at the culmination of the loan process:

 This is an up-front cost that the lender charges to cover what it takes for them to process the loan.
 This will vary from lender to lender based on their particular administrative needs.